 The last 2 events has been so tough for our athlete Cid Jesson Ramil having knee pain, it is a heart attacking action in javelin where he got fouled in the first 2 throw but still manage to set a good mark on his last throw with a distance of 40+ meters,

 In 1,500m he did all the energy he left and made a 4.41.16s. taking a GOLD Medal and setting a total points of 6,736, Malaysia got the SILVER with 6276 points.

 Decathlete Jesson Cid joins the Adopt an Olympian Program

 Aug 6, 2014

 SEA Games Decathlon Champion and Philippine Record Holder Jesson Cid, 23, has joined the Adopt an Olympian program of Jim Lafferty.
 The Former UAAP standout and his Coach Sean Guevarra (who still holds the National Record for High Jump) answered several questions the media fired at them at the Club Filipino Function room in San Juan.

-Jesson Cid’s target for the next two months is to improve his upper body strength to better his personal record of 7,069 to the 7,300-7,500 range.
+Jesson Cid’s target for the next two months is to improve his upper body strength to better his record of 7,069 to the 7,300-7,500 range.
 Jesson Cid will participate in the Incheon Asian Games from September 19 to October 4.
 At the same time, he is currently up with the top five Decathletes in Asia.

-While Cid would be funded by Wong Chu King Foundation and around 160,000 pesos, he would invest a month into leading up to the 2016 Rio Olympics.
+While Cid would be funded by Wong Chu King Foundation and around 160,000 pesos, he would invest a month leading up to the 2016 Rio Olympics.